Arimoro2020/Forecasting-Bitcoin-Prices-/README.md

 Model Building and Evaluation: The AutoReg model was built to include constant & time trend, 'ct', and lags 24 to 31.
 The model was evaluated to have Root Mean Square Error (RMSE) of 3675.61.

-Conclusion: Then predicted prices trend mostly matches the actual prices trend (see figure: Predicted Bitcoin Price for January 2021 below):
+Conclusion: Then predicted prices trend mostly matches the actual prices trend (see figure: Predicted Bitcoin Price for March 2021 below):

 ![Bitcoin_price_forecast](https://user-images.githubusercontent.com/73043768/141595534-97fd2cb5-c4d0-440b-bc0f-0e21a4b1029c.png)